nats-io/nats-architecture-and-design/adr/ADR-38.md

 #### Defaults, short, and long form

-The `ocsp_peer` configuration option may be specified in short or long forms.
+The `ocsp_cache` configuration option may be specified in short or long forms.

 ###### Short form
 The short form is a boolean value: